 The program can be completed without relocating to the Deerfield, Illinois, area, making it an excellent choice for students who are committed to ministry and professional life in a different location.

 Many of our students live around the world and are committed to jobs or family situations there that make relocating impossible.
-With them in mind, the program is available in three formats: residential, modular, and online.
+With them in mind, the program is available several flexible delivery formats designed for accessibility: residential, modular, hybrid, and online.

-The online* option involves taking up to six of the eight required courses in an online format.
+The online* option involves taking up to six of the eight required courses in an online format, and requires as few as 1 or 2 trips to our Deerfield, Illinois campus to complete a week-long course or two in the summer.
 Furthermore, no additional trips to campus are necessary for the elective courses.
-Elective courses can be taken online, or by mentored independent study, or in conjunction with the mid-summer CBHD conference—though residential and modular elective courses are also available.
+Elective courses can be taken online, or by mentored independent study, or in conjunction with the mid-summer CBHD conference—though residential, modular, and hybrid elective courses are also available.
 Online students may miss opportunities to interact with classmates and professors outside the classroom and other bioethics-related opportunities on campus, but they are able to pursue the program with very few trips to campus.

 Coursework in the Bioethics program typically addresses such fields as medicine, nursing, biotechnology, law, public policy, international human rights, theology, philosophy, economics, education, technology, and media studies among others.
 Classes will focus on integrative thought, combining cutting edge research with deep spiritual insight, and students have the flexibility to emphasize any of the above fields.
 Trinity can offer guided research courses and capstones in any of these areas to supplement other required and elective courses.